mozilla/jira-bugzilla-extension/README.md

 The BZ bug id and the Jira link are passed back to the background script so that these can be used by the popup script in the page action.

-For editing the bug with the right configuration, a select appears that allows a choice to enter a JIRA related whiteboard tag.
-In the future this will be user configurable.
+For editing bugs, with the right configuration, configured whiteboard tags are made availble.
+In the future this will be based on user configuration.

 ## enter_bug.cgi

-When entering bugs, if the configuration matches the component entered as above a select will appear making it easy to add pre-configured whiteboard tags when adding a new bug.
+When entering bugs, if the configuration matches the component (as mentioned above), configured whiteboard tags are made available when adding a new bug.

 ### The popup script